thaliproject/Thali_CordovaPlugin/TeamReadMe.md

 The following document records information of use to people who are developing the Thali project.
 Those using the Thali project don't need to worry about the contents of this file.

+## How this all connects together

+In the thali folder is the Javascript we use to enable Thali.
+But also in their is our package.json which we use to publish to the Thali project on NPM.
+Users install from NPM.
+Our package.json then runs an install script (installCordovaPlugin.js) which handles downloading the right version of this entire repro as well as the right version of JXCore.
+The assumption is that all of this is happening inside of the user's Cordova project because the next thing the NPM install script does it call cordova plugins add to add the Thali_CordovaPlugin which has its own post install Cordova script that cleans up a few things locally.

+Also note that the readme in package.json points at whatever branch we are currently using.
+Yes, we should eventually get everything to master but one step at a time.
+So don't forget to update that if you change branches.

+So this means that anytime we change anything in the Thali_CordovaPlugin or in our version of JXCore we need to make sure to up the version on npm and republish (e.g. `/thali/npm publish ./`) so users can update the NPM and automatically trigger all the other updates.

 ## Android Requirements

 We use Maven to distribute an AAR we need to support Bluetooth and Wi-Fi on Android.
 The instructions below specify how to build the